francesjgonzales/website-starter/README.md

 # Website starter file with Gulp, Sass and Browsersync

+The purpose of this project is to understand how to automate repetitive tasks for JavaScript-based web development projects.

+I use [Gulp](https://gulpjs.com/) as a task runner to minify and concatenate Javascript and CSS files and image optimization.
+The tool uses API to define tasks and dependencies, and it runs these tasks in a fast and reliable manner.
+It is built on Node.js and can be installed via npm (Node Package Manager) like any other Node.js module.

+I also set up a test environment using JEST.

+\*NOTE: For images, it minifies png, svg, gif and jpg but not Webp file.

 [Sample live site](https://comforting-manatee-0abf78.netlify.app/)

-### Created a website started file using Gulp to automate javascript, css and image files

-\*NOTE: It minifies png, svg and jpg but not Webp image.

-## Using MAC terminal to install packages, plugins and dependencies
+## Using MAC terminal to install presets, plugins and dependencies

 1. Create a project folder
    `mkdir <project-folder-name>`